impossibledreams/wc-external-variations/readme.txt

 the functionality of the *Add to Cart* button, this plugin may not work or cause unintended consequences.

-Development of this plugin is done at [Github](https://github.com/impossibledreams/wc-external-variations)
+Source code for this plugin can be found at [Github](https://github.com/impossibledreams/wc-external-variations)

 You can find this plugin at [WordPress.org](https://wordpress.org/plugins/wc-external-variations/)

-You can make a donation to support this project [here](https://www.paypal.com/biz/fund?id=8JX776MCWU338)

 == Installation ==